equinor/dm-core-packages/packages/dm-core-plugins/src/list/README.md

 Explanation of the attributes in the `ListPluginConfig`

+NB! as of August 2023 the functionality of the list plugin is rapidly changing and the docs here are outdated.
+TODO update this documentation.

 * expanded: is used to specify if items in the list should be expanded initially.
 * headers: a list of which attributes to display has headers in the list view.
 * functionality: is used for specifying which functionality that should be available in the UI plugin.
 The possible